textadventures/quest/docs/functions.md

 In the example we are expecting an object, we are expecting it to be something that can be sat on and we are expecting it to be there.
 You might assume it has a certain attribute, such as "alias" (I used the GetDisplayAlias function to avoid that assumption).
 It is important to think carefully about those assumptions - and I would recommend putting a comment in your code so they are explicitly stated.
 Just because we called it seat is no guarantee it really is a seat.

 If we cannot be sure, then it may be a good idea to test what the thing is before doing anything else; otherwise you can end up with some obscure bugs.
 In this case, the assumptions are fair.
 There are four places the function is called, and in each case we can be sure the assumptions are sound.
 No need to do unnecessary testing.

+### Validation

+Once you have written your function, it is very important to test it.
+Go to the start script of the game object, and add some lines of code that will call your new function with a variety of parameters, and check it does what you expect.
+This can take some time to do properly, but can save hours later when you find a bug but have no idea where it is.

+Obviously you need to remove the test lines once the function is validated.
+It might be best to comment them out so if it changes later, you can test again.

+For how to how proper unit testing, see [here](https://github.com/ThePix/quest/wiki/Unit-Testing-Libraries).

 ### Overriding Functions